govuk-one-login/mobile-ios-common/Sources/GDSCommon/README.md

 heading instructions.
 For devices between iOS 13.4 until 14, it uses `automatic` style by default.
 This is configurable in the `DatePickerViewModel` using the `pickerStyle` property.
-The content on the screen is set from the `viewModel`, which must conform to the `InstructionsWithImageViewModel` protocol.
+The content on the screen is set from the `viewModel`, which must conform to the `DatePickerViewModel` protocol.

 ## Utilities